 PGY3 and 4

 Substantial training in psychotherapy occurs during the third year when residents spend the entire year caring for both child and adult patients in the outpatient setting.
-Most patients receive both psychotherapy and medications.
-Residents gain substantial experience in behavioral and cognitive therapies, interpersonal therapy, group therapy, psychodynamic therapy, family therapy and supportive therapeutic approaches.
+Patients receive both psychotherapy and medications.
+Residents gain experience in behavioral and cognitive therapies, interpersonal therapy, group therapy, psychodynamic therapy, family therapy and supportive therapeutic approaches.
 Several structured didactics occur throughout the year and provide background for residents to implement psychotherapy in outpatient clinical practice:

 Seminars in Psychotherapy